Myths and legends

 Introduction

-Every culture has its own collection of myths and legends.
-Legends are semi-true stories based on historical facts, events, and people, whereas myths are stories based on legends or sometimes used to explain origins, beliefs, and supernatural beings like gods, demigods, monsters, and fairies.
+Every culture has its own myths and legends.
+Legends are semi-true stories based on historical facts, events, and people.
+Myths are stories based on legends or sometimes used to explain origins, beliefs, and supernatural beings like gods, demigods, monsters, and fairies.
+Other types of stories might be called fairy tales, folklore, or fables.

 Egypt, Rome, Greece and China are some cultures that are famous for their myths and legends.